Samoed/python-course-countries-informer/README.md

     ```shell
     docker compose up
     ```
-   When containers are up server starts at [http://0.0.0.0:8000](http://0.0.0.0:8000).
+   When containers are up server starts at [http://0.0.0.0:8020](http://0.0.0.0:8020).
 You can open it in your browser.

-4. To run application correctly set up the database using commands:
-    Connect to the application Docker-container:
+## Usage
+1. Run application:
     ```shell
+    make run
+    ```
+2. Migrate database:
+    ```shell
     make migrate
     ```
-## Usage
-1. For admin usage
+3. Create superuser:
     ```shell
     make create_super_user
     ```
-   Then admin panel will be at [http://0.0.0.0:8000/admin](http://0.0.0.0:8000/admin)
-2. Swagger documentation
-   When app running swagger will be at [http://0.0.0.0:8000/swagger](http://0.0.0.0:8000/swagger)

 ## Automation commands
 1. To run tests: